mikkkeldp/transformer-image-captioner/README.md

     </tr>
   </table>

 Note that models marked with * have not yet been hyperparameter tuned and are expected to improve.
+The CA transformer has **6** encoder layers and **3** decoder layers (the opposite of what IC models trained on larger models use) and shows promising results.

 ## 4. Project TODO <a name="4"></a>
 - [x] Fix tokenizer (30/1/2022)